unfoldedcircle/integration-node-library/examples/README.md

 ## simulated-light

-Simple one light integration example with a driver setup flow.
+Simple one light integration example with a push-button to toggle the light.

 This example creates one simulated light entity and handles basic commands sent from the `remote-core`.